Zahraa02/Pakistan-Ecommerce-Sales-Analytics-Dashboard-with-R-and-Shiny/README.md

 This dashboard transforms raw e-commerce data from Pakistan (2017) into **clear, actionable insights** about customer behavior, product trends, and payment preferences.
 By visualizing transaction data, it helps identify which categories and discount strategies drive performance — providing **practical takeaways** for business and policy decisions in emerging markets.

-Beyond this specific case, it demonstrates how **data visualization and dashboard design** can turn large, complex datasets into interactive insights — a **critical skill for data-driven decision-making** across industries.
+Beyond this specific case, it demonstrates how **data visualization and dashboard design** can turn large, complex datasets into interactive insights, a **critical skill for data-driven decision-making** across industries.

 ---